Code-Institute-Submissions/Milestone-2-Visit-Norrtalje/README.md

 Bootstrap and jQuery have both been used to form the structural layout of this website.

 #### *Fonts*
-The Google font Roboto had been used exculively on the website
+The Google font Roboto had been used exclusively on the website

 #### *Colors*
 * There are six non-image colors used on the website: